Peanhua/ARK-Computer/Documentation/ComputerUseInstructions.md

 * CPU
 * Memory module(s)

+Optional components:
+* Disk drive

 After the computer is setup, turn it on.
 If you change parts when the computer is on, it shuts down automatically, and must be re-started.

 Now you can access the computers console, which is currently a command line interface.
 Built-in commands:
 * as - assembler, generates object file from assembly source code
 * cat - prints a text file on screen
+* cd - change current working directory
+* df - print filesystem disk space usage
-* dmesg - prints the system log on screen
+* dmesg - print the system log on screen
+* free - print memory information (total, used, free)
 * edit - edit a text file (opens a new window for editing)
 * ld - linker, links object file to an executable file
+* mkdir - create a new directory
 * objdump - prints the contents of binary files (object and executable)
 * od - prints the contents of files as bytes
+* pwd - print the current working directory
 * scan - scans a document using a scanner and saves it to a file

 If you have a scanner, place it near the computer, and the computer will automatically discover it when it starts up.
 If you place the scanner after the computer is already running, you need to restart the computer.